Learning user-specific latent influence and susceptibility from information cascades: Introduction

 \section{Introduction}

-Social media is revolutionizing the dissemination of information, with its great ease in information delivery, access and filtering.
-Different from conventional media, information propagation in social media proceeds along social relationships among individuals.
-Therefore, for the modeling of information propagation on social networks, one key problem is inferring the interpersonal influence between individuals, which is fundamental to influence maximization~\cite{kempe2003maximizing}, social recommendation, and viral marketing~\cite{leskovec2007dynamics}.
+Social media is revolutionizing the dissemination of information via its great ease in information delivery, accessing and filtering.
+In social media, users could post original messages or forward messages that they see from other users.
+Information propagation proceeds along social relationships between users, explicit or implicit, forming cascade dynamics.
+Modeling and predicting the cascade dynamics has important implications to understanding information propagation and launching viral marketing in social media.
+The key for this problem is inferring the interpersonal influence between users or estimating the probability that information propagates between them, fundamental to influence maximization~\cite{kempe2003maximizing,ChenKDD2009,ChengCIKM2013}, social recommendation~\cite{huang2012exploring,ma2009learning}, and viral marketing~\cite{RichardsonKDD2002,leskovec2007dynamics}.

-Existing studies mainly aim to determine the propagation probability of information among individuals, based on the structure of social network, the record of information cascade, and demographic characteristics of individuals.
+Existing studies mainly aim to determine the propagation probability of information between all pairs of users, based on structure of social network, the record of information cascade, and demographic/content characteristics of users.
 Kempe et al.~\cite{kempe2003maximizing} implemented the independent cascade model for information propagation, assuming a uniform propagation probability or a degree-modulated propagation probability.
-Goyal et al.~\cite{goyal2010learning} learned the propagation probability for independent cascade model, taking the structure of social network and the log of information cascade as inputs.
-Saito et al.~\cite{SaitoACML09} estimated the propagation probability by exploiting demographic characteristics and continuous time delay.
-Taken together, these methods work in a pair-wise manner, i.e., they learn the propagation probability among pairs of individuals.
-As a result, these methods suffer two main problems: (1) Over-represented: for $n$ individuals, they have to determine the propagation probability among $n^2$ pairs of individuals; (2) Overfitting: for the pair of individuals without observed interactions, these methods take the propagation probability as 0 and hence cannot predict the future interaction among them.
+Goyal et al.~\cite{goyal2010learning} provided two static models in terms of Bernoulli distribution and Jaccard index, and learned temporal factors to maximize likelihood of cascades.
+Saito et al.~\cite{saito08} learned the propagation probability for independent cascade model in terms of expectation maximization of cascades.
+Artzi et al.~\cite{Artzi2012} estimated the propagation probability by exploiting demographic and content characteristics.
+These methods all adopt a pair-wise manner, modeling the propagation probability between pairs of users using $n^2$ independent parameters for $n$ users.
+Consequently, these models suffer from severe overfitting problem, limiting their prediction accuracy.
+For example, for a pair of users without observed interactions, these methods take the propagation probability between them as zero, indicating that it is never happened to propagate information between the two users in the future.
+To the best of our knowledge, we lack a model that could concisely model the interpersonal influence and accurately predict the cascade dynamics in large-scale social networks.